 Just start typing a command and fish will provide suggestions on your prompt.
 As autosuggestion appear from your history, choose the suggested line with .
 To select only the next word of the suggestion, use Alt+.

-• Use fish’s searchable history instead of Bash’s reverse-search-history.
+• Use fish’s searchable history instead of Bash’s reverse history search.

 This one has required a bit of learning curve since I’m so used to finding previous commands by searching with Ctrl+R. With fish, this is even simpler.
 Start typing the letters, word, or phrase you want to match.
 Then, just press Alt+ to scroll backwards through history for matches.